eighty20results/e20r-directory-for-pmpro/readme.txt

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
-Thanks for helping. https://github.com/eighty20results.com/e20r-directory-for-pmpro/issues
+Thanks for helping. https://github.com/eighty20results/e20r-directory-for-pmpro/issues

 = I need help installing, configuring, or customizing the plugin. =

 Please visit our premium support site at http://www.eighty20results.com for more documentation and our support forums.

 == Changelog ==

+= 3.2.1 =

+* BUG FIX: Occasional fatal PHP error when activating the plugin

 = 3.2 =